LorenzoBellomo/SortedStaticIndexBenchmark/README.md

 If you use the library please cite the following paper:

 > L. Bellomo, G. Cianci, L. de Rosa, P. Ferragina, and M. Odorisio.
 A Comparative Study of Compressed, Learned, and Traditional Indexing Methods for Integer Data.
-2025.
+Proceedings of the 23rd Symposium on Experimental Algorithms (SEA), 2025.

 ```tex
 Bibtex available soon